fortrabbit/help/docs/install-statamic-3.md

 **Workflow 2 of 2 and recommended** — You'll  deploy to fortrabbit using Git ( and Composer ) and (optionally) synchronize contents with rsync.
 Let's go:

-### Configure Statamatic for Git deployment
+### Configure Statamic for Git deployment

-Open your local Statamatic project folder with your text editor or IDE.
+Open your local Statamic project folder with your text editor or IDE.
 Within there open the (hidden) `.gitignore` file on top level to tell Git to ignore some folders.
 Add this to `.gitignore`:

 ```
 …